 At the moment, the entrance to the Florence Cathedral is free of charge.
 However, all the other parts of the Duomo Complex require a ticket (see all options here).

-The most popular is the Duomo Dome climb and you really need to book a timed-entry ticket in advance if you want to be able to do this during your visit.
-This same ticket includes several other sites too, but the rest isn’t timed.
+The most popular is the Duomo Dome climb and you really need to book a timed-entry all-in ticket in advance if you want to be able to do this during your visit.
+This ticket includes all the other sites that you can visit at the Duomo, but only the Dome climb is timed.

 TIP: There is usually an enormous queue to get inside the cathedral.
 The best way to skip that line is to visit the cathedral after doing the Dome climb (it ends inside the church).
 Or – if you are not planning to climb the Dome – by visiting the Crypt of Santa Reparata.
 Entering the crypt requires a ticket and so it has a separate entrance at the side of the cathedral, with hardly any queues at all.
 After you visit the crypt, you can explore the rest of the cathedral.